 A left-sided superior vena cava (SVC) is the most common congenital venous anomaly in the chest, and in a minority of cases can result in a right-to-left shunt 3,4.
 Epidemiology A left-sided SVC is seen in 0.3-0.5% of the normal population and in ~5% of those with congenital heart disease 3.
 I...

 Mitral annular calcification

-Mitral annular calcification (MAC) refers to deposition of calcium (along with lipid) in the annular fibrosa of the mitral valve.
+Mitral annular calcification (MAC) refers to the deposition of calcium (along with lipid) in the annular fibrosa of the mitral valve.
 Epidemiology Annular calcification is seen in up to 35% of elderly patients.
-It is common in females over 65 years, in those with myxtomatous degeneration of the mi...
+It is common in females over 65 years, in those with myxomatous degeneration of the...

 Pericardial calcification usually occurs in patients with a history of pericarditis.
-Pathology Etiology uremia previous trauma or prior pericarditis later sequelae of rheumatic heart disease malignant pericardial involvement (e.g. mediastinal teratoma) On chest radiography, the location ...
+Pathology Etiology uremia previous trauma or prior pericarditis later sequelae of rheumatic heart disease malignant pericardial involvement (e.g. mediastinal teratoma) post-radiotherapy 5 On chest radio...

 Rheumatic fever is an illness caused by an immunological reaction following group A streptococcal infection.
 Epidemiology Risk factors include: children and adolescents aged 5 to 15 years. developing nations where antibiotic prescription is low 1. poverty, overcrowding Clinical presentati...